NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

    :name: aster_jitter_intersection_err

    The ray intersection error before (left) and after (right) solving for jitter.
 The scale is in meters.
+Same pattern is seen as for the pixel reprojection errors earlier.

 .. figure:: ../images/aster_jitter_dem_diff.png
    :name: aster_jitter_dem_diff